Go to Qualcomm.com

 2. Selection of Agenda Items for Board Meetings

-The Chairman, together with the Chief Executive Officer and appropriate members of management, develops the agenda for Board meetings in collaboration with the Presiding Director.
+The Chairman, together with the Chief Executive Officer and appropriate members of management, develops the agenda for Board meetings in collaboration with the Lead Independent Director.
 The agenda is circulated in advance of the meeting and Board members may suggest additional items for consideration.

-Orientation materials will be made available and appropriate meetings will be held to acquaint new directors with the business, history, current circumstances, key issues and top managers of the Company.
+Orientation materials will be made available and appropriate meetings will be held to acquaint new Board members with the business, history, current circumstances, key issues and top managers of the Company.
 The Board has assigned the responsibilities for developing such orientation materials to the Governance Committee.
 Board members are encouraged to participate in continuing education programs related to director duties and responsibilities.
-The Company, upon the approval of the Chairman of the Governance Committee, will approve reimbursement for reasonable costs and expenses of attendance at continuing education programs.
+The Company, upon the approval of the Chairman of the Governance Committee, will reimburse reasonable costs and expenses of attendance at continuing education programs.

 4. Board Materials Distributed in Advance

-As much information and data as practical on the meeting agenda items and the Company's financial performance is sent to Board members in advance of meetings.
+As much information and data as practical on the meeting agenda items and the Company's financial performance shall be sent to Board members in advance of meetings.

 5. Board Access to Senior Management and Outside Advisors